-- (a) Assistance animals include guide dogs, signal dogs, service dogs, service animals, and support animals as defined in section 12005(d). - (b) Persons, including tenants, occupants, invitees, owners, and others, are permitted to have service animals in all dwellings (including common use and public use areas), residential real estate, and other buildings involved in residential real estate transactions, subject to the restrictions set forth in subsection (d) below.
+(a) Assistance animals include guide dogs, signal dogs, service dogs, service animals, and support animals as defined in section 12005(d).

+(b) Persons, including tenants, occupants, invitees, owners, and others, are permitted to have service animals as defined in section 12005(d)(1) in all dwellings (including common use and public use areas), residential real estate, and other buildings involved in residential real estate transactions, subject to the restrictions set forth in subsection (d) below.
 The only permissible questions that can be asked of an individual to determine if the animal is a service animal are: 1) "Are you an individual with a disability?" and 2) "What is the disability-related task the animal has been trained to perform?"
-It is not permitted to ask the individual with a disability to demonstrate the task. - (c) Individuals with disabilities who have a support animal may request a reasonable accommodation related to the individual's need for the support animal in dwellings (including common use and public use areas) and residential real estate, and other buildings involved in residential real estate transactions. - (1) The standards, procedures, and defenses in sections 12176 through 12180 for evaluating a request for a reasonable accommodation apply to a request to have a support animal as a reasonable accommodation. - (2) A support animal certification from an online service that does not include an individualized assessment from a medical professional is presumptively considered not to be information from a reliable third party under section 12178(f).
-An individualized assessment means an assessment based on information that demonstrates that the individual has a disability, describes the needed accommodation (including the species of animal), and describes the relationship between the individual's disability and how the requested accommodation is necessary to afford the individual with a disability equal opportunity to use and enjoy a dwelling or housing opportunity.
+It is not permitted to ask the individual with a disability to demonstrate the task.

+(c) Individuals with disabilities who have a support animal as defined in section 12005(d)(2) may request a reasonable accommodation related to the individual's need for the support animal in dwellings (including common use and public use areas) and residential real estate, and other buildings involved in residential real estate transactions.

+(1) The standards, procedures, and defenses in sections 12176 through 12180 for evaluating a request for a reasonable accommodation apply to a request to have a support animal as a reasonable accommodation.

+(2) A support animal certification from an online service that does not include an individualized assessment from a medical professional is presumptively considered not to be information from a reliable third party under section 12178(f).
+An individualized assessment for purposes of this subsection means an assessment based on information that demonstrates that the individual has a disability, describes the needed accommodation (including the species of animal), and describes the relationship between the individual with a disability equal opportunity to use and enjoy a dwelling or housing opportunity.
 A person provided with such a certification must provide an opportunity to the individual requesting the accommodation to provide additional information that meets the requirements of section 12178 before denying a request for reasonable accommodation.

+(d) Provisions applicable to all assistance animals as defined in section 12005(d) include: